hartsfield/entersoftdev/README.md

 ### Templates explained

-When we use the word "template", we are not refering to pre-built websites or using a "theme".
-Websites such as wikipedia, github, and facebook all use a technique to display thier websites called "templating".
-When a wikipedia article is requested by a user, wikipedias server code queries a database for that page's data object.
-The properties of this object are used to "fill-out" what we could call an "article" template, and this template is then served to the user as a wikipedia article.
+When we use the word "template", we are not referring to pre-built websites or using a "theme".
+Websites such as Wikipedia, github, and Facebook all use a technique to display their websites called "templating".
+When a Wikipedia article is requested by a user, Wikipedias server code queries a database for that page's data object.
+The properties of this object are used to "fill-out" what we could call an "article" template, and this template is then served to the user as a Wikipedia article.

-A template could be as little as one line of html containg a `template directive`, which are wrapped in currly braces in go.
+A template could be as little as one line of html containing a `template directive`, which are wrapped in curly braces in go.

                      <h1>{{.Title}}</h1>          <-- page.html with template
                                                       directive in curly braces